 The Policy simply requires the Complainant to demonstrate that the disputed domain name is identical or confusingly similar to a trademark in which the Complainant has rights.
-The Panel is satisfied that the Complainant is the owner of registration of the CCLEANER trademarks.
+The Panel is satisfied that the Complainant is the owner of registration of the "CCLEANER" trademarks.

-The Panel finds that the disputed domain name is confusingly similar to the Complainant's CCLEANER trademarks since it contains the Complainant's trademark as a whole.
+The Panel finds that the disputed domain name contains the Complainant's trademark "CCLEANER" as a whole and the addition of the descriptive term "SERVICES" is not enough to abolish the similarity.

-Further, the addition of the "2019" is not enough to abolish the similarity as it refers to a year and moreover, it increases the confusion since it may be evaluated as the updated domain name of the Complainant for the year 2019.